donkarlo/LastFmTest/README.md

 or even the future tests you may add to this directory.
 If you want to add your own tests, add them to Tests directory of the root of the project.

-#How thing work under the hood:
+#What is happening under the hood?
 When in the browser's address bar you type http://example.com/LastFmTest/Lastfm/GeoArts/Navlist/spain/10 and hit enter, the application will search inside Modules/Lastfm/Controllers for GeoArts file and runs Navlist with a given array argument like array(spain,10).